 In- and near-shore fishing along Isle of Palm's Atlantic coastal waters offers the opportunity to catch a wide variety of fish, including redfish, spotted trout, flounder, shark, tarpon, crevalle, sheepshead, jack king and Spanish mackerel.
 For a more challenging fishing experience that yields different kinds of fish, try an offshore experience on a guided charter.
 Common catch includes king mackerel, cobia, shark, amberjack, snapper, barracuda, tuna and dolphin.

 Marinas and Landings

 If you have a fishing boat and need a place to keep it, there are three options on the Isle of Palms.
 Located south of ICW Marker 116, the Isle of Palms Marina has floating docks with rubber protection guards and slips for transients.
-There also is a 300-foot face dock alongside the marina's restaurant specifically for larger vessels.

 Fish species in the Charleston area vary by season.
 On Isle of Palms, spring through fall offers a great opportunity to catch sea trout, red and black drum, flounder, whiting and mackerel.
 Locals know that during the hot summer months it is best to fish when the water temperature is cooler, at dawn or dusk.
 In addition, baitfish, crab and shrimp are plentiful throughout summer.
 During a typical outing, it is possible to catch as many as 10 fish species during a single trip.